criogenox/D-Technical-Railway-Data-Viewer-from-SQLitedb/README.md

 `Functionalities:`
 - Handles mouse press events to dragging and panning (warning, inverted mouse buttons).
 - Focus zooming on cursor position disabling the vertical scrollbar to enhance zoom experience.
-- Handles double-click events to fit the scene within the view keeping the aspect ratio.
+- Handles double-click events to fit the scene within the view, keeping the aspect ratio.
    </p>
    <div>